-- The PAE must notify affected employees and inform them that the equipment will be placed out of service until work is completed. - The PAE must coordinate all work with the system and area managers. - The Operations Approver must grant approval prior to printing out tags, de-energizing equipment and applying locks and tags.
+- The PAE must notify affected employees and inform them that the equipment will be placed out of service until work is completed. - The PAE must coordinate all work with the system, area managers and operators. - The Operations Approver must grant approval prior to printing out tags, de-energizing equipment and applying locks and tags.